 A-1 Optional depreciation - If you have claimed optional depreciation in prior years on certain property acquired from January 1, 1964, through December 31, 1968, you must include on this line any depreciation and any federal losses on the disposition of that property that you deducted from gross income when determining federal taxable income.
-The adjustment for New York gain or loss on qualified New York State property is made on line 23.
+Make the adjustment for New York gain or loss on qualified New York State property on line 23.
 See additional instructions for line 15, S-1.
-Attach Form CT-324.
+Attach Form CT-324, Schedule of Optional Depreciation on Qualified New York Property.

-A-2 Worldwide net income and losses - A corporation organized outside the United States must include on this line all income from sources outside the United States, less all allowable deductions attributable to it, that was not included in federal taxable income.
+A-2 Worldwide net income and losses - A corporation organized outside the United States must include on this line all income from sources outside the United States, minus all allowable deductions attributable to it, that was not included in federal taxable income.

 A-3 If you are claiming a special additional mortgage recording tax credit (section 210.17), you must include on this line the amount claimed as a credit and used as a deduction in the computation of federal taxable income.
 The gain on the sale of real property on which the special additional mortgage recording tax credit was claimed must be increased when all or any part of the credit was also used in the basis for computing the federal gain.